celluloid-player/celluloid/README.md

 ### Configuration

-GNOME MPV can be configured using the preferences dialog accessible via the "Preferences" menu item.
+Celluloid can be configured using the preferences dialog accessible via the "Preferences" menu item.
 Additional configuration options can be set from an external file using the same syntax as mpv's `mpv.conf`.
 See mpv's man page for the full list of options.
 The file must be specified and enabled in the